nikashan02/wsbstockportfolio/README.md

 Open `/.env_sample` and edit with your settings and rename the file to `.env`.
 You will need:

-- API_KEY → Place your [Tiingo](https://api.tiingo.com/) API token here which is neccessary to retrieve historical and current stock data.
+- API_KEY → Place your [Tiingo](https://api.tiingo.com/) API token here which is necessary to retrieve historical and current stock data.

 ## Running the project